coping with stress

 workload_WIW_thumb.jpg

 Feeling overwhelmed by your workload?
-Learn practical ways to prioritise tasks, set boundaries, and manage stress so you can regain balance and feel more in control at work.
+Learn how to set boundaries and prioritise, so you can regain balance and feel more in control at work.

 Man at work looking stressed